-Hence the histogram for a normally distributed variable has a bell shape as shown below (note the percentages displayed here are given to two decimal places, while the percentages above are rounded values; also note that the \(\mu\) and \(\sigma\) symbols represent population mean and population standard deviation respectively):
+Given these properties, the graph of a normally distributed variable has a bell shape as shown below.
+Note that the percentages displayed here are given to two decimal places, while the percentages above are rounded values.
+Also note that the \(\mu\) and \(\sigma\) symbols represent population mean and population standard deviation respectively:

 If you would like to practise interpreting a normally distributed data set, have a go at the following activity.

-Since many inferential statistical tests rely on the assumption that a sample of continuous data approximates a normal distribution, it is important to be able to test for this.
-Unfortunately though there is not a single yes-or-no test for normality, and rather it requires assessing up to eight different factors in order to determine if the data approximates the normal distribution ‘closely enough’ (the data will never be perfectly normally distributed, and often a fair bit of deviation is acceptable).
-While some of these tests are more commonly used than others, it is a good idea to evaluate as many as possible, particularly when you are first getting started, as the more information you have means the more complete of a picture you will have of your data, and the more well-informed your conclusion will be.
+If the inferential statistical test you wish to conduct requires a normally distributed continuous variable (or variables) and your sample size is not sufficiently large (typically 30 or above), then you will need to test to determine whether or not this is the case.
+Unfortunately there is not a single yes-or-no test for normality, and rather it requires assessing up to eight different factors in order to determine if the data approximates the normal distribution ‘closely enough’ (the data will never be perfectly normally distributed, and often a fair bit of deviation is acceptable).
+While some of these tests are more commonly used than others it is a good idea to evaluate as many as possible, particularly when you are first getting started, as the more information you have means the more complete of a picture you will have of your data, and the more well-informed your conclusion will be.

-The eight statistics and graphs you can interpret, in no particular order, are as follows:
+The eight statistics and graphs you can interpret are as follows:

 Mean, median and mode